Mesoscopic fluctuations in entanglement dynamics: Formalism for long-time dynamics of entanglement

 \section{Formalism for long-time dynamics of entanglement}

-In this section we develop a formalism that yields a connection between dynamics of entanglement and classical dynamics on a high-dimensional torus.
+In this Supplementary Note we develop a formalism that yields a connection between dynamics of entanglement and classical dynamics on a high-dimensional torus.
 It is important that throughout this work we consider finite $L$, unlike canonical analytical studies of entanglement evolution [1,3] that address infinite $L$.
 Of course, the statistical theory developed here can be extended to the case of infinite $L$.
 We focus on the bipartite entanglement and the condition: $1\ll L_A \leq L/2$ is assumed, so that the subsystem is smaller than its complement but large enough.

-\subsection{Relating evolving correlation matrix to classical trajectory on $\mathbb{T}^N$}
+\subsection{Relating evolving correlation matrix to classical trajectory on $\boldsymbol{\mathbb{T}^N}$}

-Due to a particle-hole symmetry and a reflection symmetry of the energy spectrum in Eq. (\ref{eq:4}) (see also Eqs. (\ref{eq:11a}) and (\ref{eq:12})), we see that the time parameter enters in the instantaneous correlation matrix $C(t)$ in Eq. (\ref{eq:corr}) only through
+Due to a particle-hole symmetry and a reflection symmetry of the energy spectrum in Supplementary Eq. (\ref{eq:4}) (see also Supplementary Eqs. (\ref{eq:11a}) and (\ref{eq:12})), we see that the time parameter enters in the instantaneous correlation matrix $C(t)$ in Supplementary Eq. (\ref{eq:corr}) only through